- TRUST FRAMEWORK FOR DIGITAL IDENTITY

 The Trust Framework (TF) Board

-The TF Board was established to govern the trust framework.
+The Trust Framework Board was established to carry out functions set out in the Act.
 It’s responsible for:

 The Digital Identity Services Māori Advisory Group